FBDev64/TPM/README.md

 # TPM
-A Terminal and a package manager in JS.
+A future Terminal Package Manager for Bash,but actually a shell with gum, like FBD.
+But Unlike FBD, it is intended for non-entertaiment.